 They might have had problems at home, come directly from care or be escaping abuse, violence or exploitation.
 Others may have mental health needs, drug or alcohol issues or have offended in the past.

 Whatever their background, we know that with the right support, they can go on to achieve great things.

-We have been supporting young people for over 30 years.
+We have been supporting young people for nearly 40 years.
 We have experience of delivering many different types of services for young people including supported living, hostels, floating support, young parent services or semi-independent living placements.

 Today we support over 1200 young people between the ages of 16 and 25 every year through a wide range of services including: